-I’m excited to announce an exciting new blog series: Feminism 101.
 I’ve spent more than a decade explaining some of the basic concepts behind feminism to people who ask me about it, so I’ve finally decided to consolidate what I’ve learned in one place.

 The best place to start?
 With feminist vocabulary!